31 Summer Hygge Ideas to Nurture Yourself will set you on the right path to embracing the cozy side of living – even in the heat of summer!

 There’s something magical about outdoor concerts.
 Whether you go to them in the day or night, each brings with it a special outing with friends or family.

 Take a trip once a year to see a lighthouse in person.
-There’s something so beautiful about lighthouses, they were beacon of hope to guide loved ones home.
+There’s something so beautiful about lighthouses, and they were a beacon of hope to guide loved ones home.

-Summer Hygge Idea #13 – Create a cozy enchanting entrance.
+Summer Hygge Idea #13 – Creating a cozy entrance

 Make the entryway into your home something that will release all tension the moment you walk toward your front door.